 Blogging is a high-return business.
 But you’ll need to put in a lot of hard work to achieve success.

-And remember, Blogging is not an overnight success, and it takes time to grow traffic, establish authority and build trust.
+And remember, Blogging is not an overnight success.
+It takes time to grow traffic, establish authority and build trust.
 So don’t expect instant results.